 Should you be using Apple Notes as your second brain?

-This is what I’m going to show in this article.
+This is exactly what I’m going to answer in this article.

 No More Boring “What’s a Second Brain?”
 Introductions